saleel/blog/content/blog/email-wallet/index.md

 #### On-chain DKIM Registry

-Proof verification involves verifying the DKIM public key used when generating the proof is the same as the one stored on-chain before (in a DKIM Registry).
-This adds a trust assumption on the DKIM Registry and people(s) who have control over updating public keys for a domain.
+Proof verification involves verifying that the DKIM public key used when generating the proof is the same as the one stored on-chain before (in a DKIM Registry).
+This adds a trust assumption on the DKIM Registry and persons(s) who have control over updating public keys for a domain.

 As a solution, we allow Email Wallet users to **use a custom DKIM Registry** to verify their emails.